-Once we have defined the network structure, the internal function of each factor probabilistic random variables are denoted by circles, whereas the probabilistic relation between neighboring variables are captured in factor nodes and are denoted nodes must be defined.
+Once we have defined the network structure, the internal function of each factor nodes must be defined.
 This basically requires a learning mechanism.
 For discrete factor graphs, learning the parameter of a factor node is basically a task of approximating the probability mass function (PMF).

 In our work, we used the expectation maximization algorithm (EM) for learning the parameter factor nodes.
-This algorithm uses inference processes iteratively.
+The algorithm uses inference processes iteratively.
 During the inference process using belief propagation, each node in the graph generates an output message that will be updated consecutively from the previous value of the neighboring messages.
 This inference process is the most intense computation in a factor graph; hence, we focus our optimization strategy on this aspect.
 Section 3.3 describes in detail how we developed the algorithm and accelerated it in hardware.